 If you are installing Customer Portal, then make sure there should not be any other Customer Portal already installed on Sugar CRM.
 If there is any then you should have to uninstall that plug-in first.

-If you are having same portal’s older version than upgrade it.
+If you are having the same portal’s older version then upgrade it.

 Check your WordPress portal has compatibility with Customer Portal.

-You should be able to login as an admin in your WordPress portal site.
+You should be able to log in as an admin on your WordPress portal site.

-Make sure that Customer Portal Plugins related files has proper file permissions.
-As per the SugarCRM Install and upgrade guideline, we advise you to give 755 recursive file permissions to custom and modules directory of your CRM instance.
+Make sure that Customer Portal Plugins-related files have proper file permissions.
+As per the SugarCRM Install and upgrade guideline, we advise you to give 755 recursive file permissions to the custom and modules directory of your CRM instance.